qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/basictutorial/uifiles.rst

 the :ref:`widgetbinding-example` (file ``wigglywidget.py``) or
 the :ref:`task-menu-extension-example` (file ``tictactoe.py``).

-Registering this with Qt Designer is done by providing a registration script named ``register*.py`` and pointing the path-type environment variable ``PYSIDE_DESIGNER_PLUGINS`` to the directory.
+Registering this with *Qt Widgets Designer* is done by providing a registration script named ``register*.py`` and pointing the path-type environment variable ``PYSIDE_DESIGNER_PLUGINS`` to the directory.